SAS: Who Dares Wins man for major Harrogate health event at Majestic Hotel

 Jon who is also a fitness trainer stunt man, has experiences from military to street fights and professional MMA will be teaching a free self defence class through out the day.

-Jon has been featured on Britain's Got Talent ( link above ) starrdd in numerous films and was a finalist in Channel 4's SAS show."
+Jon has been featured on Britain's Got Talent ( link above ) starred in numerous films and was a finalist in Channel 4's SAS show."

-The event at the Majestic Hotel in Harrogate will startsat 10am with speakers and interactive workshops like Jon's defence class will offered throughout the day from 10am with the charity Dinner held for Sports Traider charity at 8pm.
+The event at the Majestic Hotel in Harrogate will start at 10am with speakers and interactive workshops like Jon's defence class will offered throughout the day from 10am with the charity Dinner held for Sports Traider charity at 8pm.

 Organisers Future Love Events have previously staged similar lifestyle events in prestigious locations across the world, including Mayfair, Marbella and St Lucia.